TheThingsNetwork/lorawan-stack/doc/content/integrations/cloud-integrations/datacake/tts-setup/_index.md

 Check the message types for which you want to enable this webhook.

+>Note: Datacake webhook template has the `Uplink message` type enabled by the default.

-Once the setup is finished, you can navigate to device's **Debug** tab, where you can see the incoming messages and their details.
+Once the setup is finished, you can navigate to device's **Debug** tab on Datacake, where you can see the incoming messages and proceed with manipulating or monitoring your data.

+Check the official Datacake documentation to learn how to [decode the payload](https://docs.datacake.de/lorawan/payload-decoders) received from {{% tts %}}.